nathaliefil/uroboros/QuickGuide.md

 print l;
 ```

 Lists can be created by mentioning all elements with commas between them.
+They can be both texts and lists.

 ```
 l = 2, 3+6, "ghg";